-Yandex Metrica is the leading web analytics platform in Russia and a must for your Russian site because over 40% of all search query data show up on Yandex before competitor search engines such as Google.
-It provides detailed statistical data about your website’s traffic and goal conversions.
-Understanding how people interact with your website can help you to identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
-We will set-up a Yandex Metrica account for your company, selecting the appropriate settings for your website.
-You will receive the log in details for your Yandex Metrica account.
+Yandex Metrica provides detailed statistical data about your website’s traffic and user behaviour.
+Understanding how people interact with your website can help you identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
+We will set up a Yandex Metrica account for your company, selecting the appropriate settings for your website.

 c) Which region your visitors are coming from, plus their gender, age and commercial interests